Brace position: Infants

-If carrying an infant on a lap, it is generally recommended that above positions should be adopted as best as possible, cradling the child with one arm and using this to also protect the child's head.
+If carrying an infant on a lap, it is generally recommended that above positions should be adopted as well as possible, cradling the child with one arm and using this to also protect the child's head.
 In the UK, lap children are instructed to wear an infant safety belt which is a separate seat belt with a loop that connects to the parent's belt; however, in the United States such belts are not permitted by FAA regulations.
 The FAA believes that such baby belts significantly increase the risk of injury to the child.
 In the early era of commercial aviation, the recommended brace position for children was on the floor against a bulkhead; this has since been amended due to the position's lack of protection.
-The safest position for an infant is in an aviation certified child safety seat.
+The safest position for an infant is in an aviation-certified child safety seat.

 Instruction

 Routine instruction

 Many government aviation administrations or regulatory bodies mandate the depiction of how to adopt the brace position on aircraft safety cards and in-flight safety demonstrations.
 Examples are a 1993 ruling by the United Kingdom Civil Aviation Authority (issued in a Notice to Air Operator Certificate Holders 1993) and CAO 020.11 (section 14.1.3) issued by the Civil Aviation Safety Authority of Australia.
 The FAA has not required this instruction on flights to, from, or within the United States.

 The depiction of how to adopt the brace position is not a basic standard set forth by the International Civil Aviation Organization.